Learn How to Become a Licensed Real Estate Agent in Oregon – 2021 Update

 Why should I read your guide to getting licensed?

 I run a top 250 real estate team in the U.S. according to Real Trends.
 Personally I got licensed in Oregon in 2003 as a Broker, then later upgraded to a Principal Broker’s licensed and have also obtained the highest level of license in Washington, Managing Broker.
 I’ve overseen more than a thousand local sales.
 In addition to all of that, it would be because I run this website which produces annual, local real estate market research reports on the topics you would want to know before becoming a licensed agent in Oregon, and follow after you are one.
 I have a genuine passion for the industry, my clients, my fellow agents and team members.
 While you’re here sign up for our twice a month blog digest, look for the sign up field on this page, it will be below the article on mobile or to the right on desktop.

 What are the requirements to become a real estate agent in Oregon?

 - 18 years old.

 - High school diploma, GED, or international equivalent.

-- Complete 150 hours of schooling from an agency approved school (there are online options).
+- Complete 150 hours of schooling from an Oregon Agency approved school (here are the online options).

-- You must pass both sections of the Broker exam.
+- You must pass both (State and National) sections of the Broker exam.

 - You must pass a background check.